UC – a world recognised university

 Academic staff at UC are always pushing the boundaries by asking "What if?".
 They put inquiry and discovery at the centre of the educational process as all UC teaching programmes are research-based.

 UC's academic staff includes business, government, and community leaders who are at the forefront of knowledge in their fields.
 They are actively involved in research and publishing in their areas of expertise.

 Outstanding international academics

-UC has a number of field leading academics on staff and is enhanced by a number of outstanding international professors, lecturers and researchers who visit each year on our staff exchange programmes.
-You may be taught by academic staff from the universities of Oxford or Cambridge as well as other top universities.
+UC has a number of field leading academics on staff and this is enhanced by a number of outstanding international professors, lecturers, and researchers who visit each year on our staff exchange programmes.
+You may be taught by academic staff from the Universities of Oxford or Cambridge as well as other top universities.